About Splunk App for Infrastructure

 Investigate the Entity Overview

 Use the Entity Overview to view performance charts that give a quick view of the performance of Infrastructure entities.
 From this overview, get a summary of metrics being used by the entity, such as CPU, network, memory, disk, system information, dimensions and more.
-For more information, see Using the Entity Overview in Splunk App for Infrastructure.
+For more information, see Monitor Entity Health with Splunk App for Infrastructure and Using the Entity Overview in Splunk App for Infrastructure.

 Investigate the Analysis Workspace

 Use the Analysis Workspace to analyze performance metrics for a single entity or a group of entities.
 Determine poor performing entities by metrics, or determine a point in time when multiple entities began performing in a similar way.
 Create alert conditions and search logs collected from your servers to perform root cause analysis and understand why your infrastructure is performing the way it is.
 View and search for entities in a group, or view all groups an entity is a part of for easy navigation.
-For more information, see Using the Analysis Workspace in Splunk App for Infrastructure.
+For more information, see Analyze Entities and Groups with Splunk App for Infrastructure and Using the Analysis Workspace in Splunk App for Infrastructure.

 View and Manage Alerts